In the guide

 If you arrange collection or return postage yourself, you can only charge the direct cost of this.
 You should consider carefully whether you ought to offer to arrange returns and collection yourself, as doing so can offer several advantages.
 You may be able to offer the service at a lower cost than would be available to an individual consumer and you will have more control over the process.
 Where the goods are bulky, or for some other reason are not normally carried by the postal or courier services available to consumers, there may be no reasonable alternative but for you to arrange collection and returns.

-Where the consumer has the right to return goods - for example, because they are faulty or misdescribed - they are entitled to have the goods collected free of charge or to be reimbursed for the reasonable costs of returning them.Back to top
+Where the consumer has the right to return goods because - for example - they are faulty or misdescribed, they are entitled to have the goods collected free of charge or to be reimbursed for the reasonable costs of returning them.Back to top

 Loss or damage in transit